 Eone supports different organizations that work directly with the visually impaired.
-One partner is the Kilimanjaro Blind Trust which works to give education access to visually impaired children in countries like Kenya, Tanzania, Uganda, Malawi, and Ethiopia.
+One partner is the Kilimanjaro Blind Trust, which gives education access to visually impaired children in countries like Kenya, Tanzania, Uganda, Malawi, and Ethiopia.

 REC stands for Recover, Recycle, and Reclaim.
-This Danish company builds each watch by using scrapped metal from vehicles beyond repair.
+This Danish sustainable watch brand builds each watch using scrapped metal from vehicles beyond repair.
 What a foundation for a sustainable watch!

-Since every watch is made by hand from different sources, you can be sure that your watch will be unique and will also have its own story.
-The design honors the original vehicle from where the materials came from, making every watch the only one of its kind.
+Since every watch is made by hand from different sources, you can be sure that your watch will be unique and have its own story.
+The design honours the original vehicle from where the materials came from, making every watch the only one of its kind.

-The company tracks its material sources so every watch it’s born with its own previous history.
-You can be wearing a piece of a wing from an old Spitfire or the hood from an old Porsche 911 for example.
+The company tracks its material sources, so every watch has its own history.
+You can be wearing a piece of a wing from an old Spitfire or the hood from an old Porsche 911, for example.
 That makes REC one of its kind.

 Dan & Mez (Austria)